 - Ongoing: Train power users as internal champions

-Research indicates 92% of organizations deploy AI projects within one year; structured rollouts help sustain usage and reduce policy drift as you expand beyond the pilot.
+Structured rollouts help sustain usage, validate controls, and reduce policy drift as you expand beyond the pilot.

 Connecting Confluence Data Through Elasticsearch